-Chinsegut volunteers share a passion for nature and local heritage and work together as a team to help the public and visitors connect to their "backyard" and the natural wonders of the region; volunteers are a part of continuing the beauty and heritage of the Chinsegut Wildlife and Environmental Area and Nature Center.
+Chinsegut volunteers share a passion for nature and local heritage and work together as a team to help the public and visitors connect to their "backyard" and the natural wonders of the region; volunteers are a part of continuing the beauty and heritage of the Chinsegut Wildlife and Environmental Area and Conservation Center.

 Volunteers have the opportunity to learn about wildlife, land management, pioneer heritage and environmental education.
 Chinsegut volunteers earn Florida Fish and Wildlife Conservation Commission t-shirts and hats and are recognized for their work at social events and awards programs.